darrenj/me/manager-readme.md

 - I don't expect responses to messages outside working hours
 - If I send something late or at the weekend, it's because that's when I had time to think about it, not because I expect an immediate response.
 I'll always try to delay send where possible.
 - "I'll look at this tomorrow/Monday" is a perfectly acceptable response
-- If something is truly urgent, I'll state this up-front, and we'll work together to figure out who needs to do what.
+- If something is truly urgent, I'll state this up-front, and we'll work together to figure out who needs to do what to support.

 ### Setting Healthy Boundaries

 Building great products is a marathon, not a sprint.
-I've seen too many brilliant engineers burn out because they couldn't switch off.
-Here's how I'll support your boundaries:
+All to often I've seen people (including myself) struggle to switch off.
+Here are some suggestions:

 - **Protect your focus time** - Block out deep work time in your calendar.
-I'll respect it
+I'll respect it.
+Office 365 has a great focus hours feature to do this automatically and ensure you get gaps.
 - **Life happens** - Need to pick up kids, walk the dog, deal with life?
 Do it.
 Just keep people informed
 - **Sustainable pace** - If you're regularly working more than your contracted hours, let's talk.
-Either we have a resourcing issue or unrealistic expectations
+Either we have a resourcing issue or unrealistic expectations.
+I can help, if I'm aware.

 ### When Boundaries Get Blurry